-You’ve reached week 31 of your pregnancy–29 weeks from conception.
-Let’s talk about baby’s position, cramps, and other pregnancy symptoms at week 31.
+You’ve reached week 31 of your pregnancy — 29 weeks from when your baby was conceived.
+Let’s talk about baby’s development and position, and about cramps and other pregnancy symptoms at week 31.

 Week 31 Pregnancy: Baby Bump